-Meanwhile, CFC continues to work on additional fronts with water user groups on the main-stem river to return even more water to the Clark Fork drainage via innovative irrigation upgrades.
-Ultimately, we hope to support and implement local landowner-led ideas and initiatives that include piping and/or lining of one of largest canal systems in the Upper Clark Fork.
-These projects have the potential to enhance irrigation while also returning up to 15 cubic feet of water per second to the Upper Clark Fork River upstream of Deer Lodge, which is the most critically dewatered section of upper river.
+Meanwhile, CFC continues to work on additional fronts with water user groups on the mainstem river to return even more water to the Clark Fork drainage via innovative irrigation upgrades.
+Ultimately, we hope to support and implement local landowner-led ideas and initiatives to enhance irrigation while also returning more water to the river.

 Modesty & Galen Spring Creeks

 For some 100 years, Modesty Creek stopped short of its confluence with the main-stem Clark Fork — instead of entering the river, it passed directly into an irrigation ditch in a flume.
 Now, the ongoing Superfund cleanup on the CFC-managed ranch has opened up new possibilities for restoration on this and other tributary creeks that flow through the ranch property.
 CFC agreed to give in-perpetuity protection of 190 acres of the ranch’s Clark Fork riverside land to the state, thereby protecting the state’s investment in the cleaned and restored river corridor.
 In exchange, state agencies agreed to reconstruct over 3,000 feet of Modesty and Galen Spring Creeks on the west side of the ranch and reconnect these two cold-water “spring” creeks to the main-stem Clark Fork River.
+(Within 48 hours, fish were already using the newly-connected creek!)
 This is a tremendous step toward marked improvement of fish and waterfowl habitat in the area, as the completed Modesty Creek project clearly shows.

 Lost Creek, located just upstream of the Clark Fork drainage from the CFC-managed ranch, is an important brown trout and whitefish spawning stream.
 Unfortunately, the creek often goes dry in its lower stretches by late summer due to excessive irrigation withdrawals.
 CFC worked diligently with the Lampert family, neighboring landowners in the Upper Clark Fork, to design a “split-season lease” on Lost Creek, with potential to save over 5 cubic feet of water per second.
 This lease would compensate the landowner for ceasing irrigation after mid-summer.